 A child care service cannot be approved for Child Care Subsidy if it is:

 - primarily conducting instruction in an activity (such as sport or music);

 - primarily providing a disability or early intervention service;

 - a service where a parent primarily provides care or is readily available and retains responsibility for the child while the service is provided (such as a play group);

 - a service primarily providing short–term irregular care at premises where the parent is a visitor or guest and the parent is readily available (such as a service provided by a gym);

 - a service that primarily provides an early educational program to children in the year that is 2 years before grade 1 of school (such as a preschool or kindergarten).

-More information about the Child Care Subsidy can be found on the Department of Education and Training website.
+You can find out more about the Child Care Subsidy on the Department of Education and Training website.